 Wait before buying the latest products and go shopping at the end of the season.
 The season sales often begin while the actual season is still going.
 Make a follow list of the items you like from the seasonal collection, and buy them when they’re the lowest price likely.
 Always check the clearance sales to see if they include pieces from your list or an option to an item on your list.
 Notice that not all the shops work traditionally nowadays, they might offer no discounts or have very limited batches.
 Also, classic designs and evergreen products rarely are sold with discounts.

 12. Make a background check

 Scam awareness saves you from many troubles.
 Purchase only from safe and reliable websites.
 If you’re buying from an online shop for the first time, you need to make a background check first.
 And here’s is how to do it.
 Check the about page of the website and see where they are based.
 Do they share their story, or is the introduction too vague?
 Also, check the policies, shipping information, and customer reviews.
 To find unbiased reviews, make a Google search about the shop.
 If you’re getting any scammy vibes from the page, it’s presumably not reliable.

 13. Take advantage of what you already have

 Before hasting to buy more stuff, especially clothes, make a tour in your closet.
 There might very well be items similar to what you wanted to go and buy.
 Could you use or even repurpose the old ones?
 Get creative with your current wardrobe.
 If you don’t have any fresh ideas, search Pinterest!
 You can see an example of my outfit inspiration Pinterest boards here.
-Check also my post about styling the new spring styles with clothes that I already had in my wardrobe.
 Remember to take good care of your clothes, so they will last longer.
 Invest in classics, and your wardrobe will never be out of fashion.